LuemmelSec/LuemmelSec.github.io/_posts/2020-12-06-My-Way-Into-InfoSec.md

 Afterwards I said to myself: *Dude that was it for this year, and also for the next 200 years.
 Time to get back to real-life.*

 At this point I really want to thank my wife and apologize to my little girl.
-These were some fucking hard month with very litle time for my family.
+Those were some fucking hard month with very little time for my family.
 But they were supporting me the whole time, and without them having my back, I wouldn´t have done it.

 ## Welcome to the team